On to the question.

-For example, in the screenshot below, API call fails, the flow stops executing and the Assign card is not processed.
+For example, in the screenshot below, the API call fails, the flow stops executing, and the Assign card is not processed.

-You want to be able to gracefully handle the error and continue the flow execution.
-To do that use the Error Handling – If Error card.
+You want to gracefully handle the error and continue the flow execution.
+To do that, use the Error Handling – If Error card.

 Using the API example from above, this is how the Try section looks.
 You place cards inside the Try section.

 This is how the If Error section looks.
 You add any cards to process the error.

 The If Error card allows to define output.
 Based on the path taken, the Number will be set to either 100 or -100.

 Tip: Learn how to create outputs for an If/Else card

 How-to Guide: How to Handle an External API Call Error in Workflows

 If the flow generates an error, the If Error card handles the error, and the flow execution continues.
 The Assign card outside of If Error was processed.

 In the same way, you can place Read User inside the Try section of the If Error card.